 - Bit 15: Enable_Driver "0" to disable the motor current, "1" to enable motor current.
-A valid configuration must be written to the Networked Driver before the driver can be enabled. - Bit 14: Virtual_Encoder_Follower When using the Networked Driver as an axis follower, set this bit to '1' to close the position loop with respect to the encoder position.
-This bit is only available when the unit is configured to use encoder feedback.
-This bit must equal '0' if the Virtual_Position_Follower bit, bit 12 of this word, is set to '1'. - Bit 13: OUT1_Set_State When the output is configured as a general purpose output point instead of the Fault Output, this bit controls the state of the output.
-When this bit equals a "1", the output is on and conducts current. - Bit 12: Virtual_Position_Follower When using the networked Driver as an axis follower, set this bit to '1' to close the position loop with respect to the motor position.
-This bit must equal '0' if the Virtual_Encoder_Follower bit, bit 14 of this word, is set to '1'. - Bit 11: Backplace_Proximity_Bit When the Networked Driver is configured to use the Backplace_Proximity_Bit, the unit will ignore the state of the Home Input as long as this bit equals "0".
+A valid configuration must be written to the Networked Driver before the driver can be enabled. - Bit 14: Reserved Must equal "0". - Bit 13: OUT1_Set_State When the output is configured as a general purpose output point instead of the Fault Output, this bit controls the state of the output.
+When this bit equals a "1", the output is on and conducts current. - Bit 12: Reserved Must equal "0". - Bit 11: Backplace_Proximity_Bit When the Networked Driver is configured to use the Backplace_Proximity_Bit, the unit will ignore the state of the Home Input as long as this bit equals "0".
 This bit must equal "1" before a transition on the Home Input can be used to home the machine.
-Further information on using the Backplace_Proximity_Bit can be found in the Profile with Network Backplace_Proximity_Bit section found on page 47. - Bit 10: Clear_Driver_Fault If this bit is set when a Reset Errors Command is issued, (Command Word 0 Bit 10) the Networked Driver will attempt to clear driver errors such as a missing interlock jumper or motor short fault.
-Note that the driver must be disabled (Command Word 1, Bit 15 = 0), when using this command.

-- Bit 9: Assembled_Move_Type When this bit equals "0", a Blend Move is started when the Run Assembled Move bit, (Command Word 1, Bit 13) makes a 0→1 transition.
+Further information on using the Backplace_Proximity_Bit can be found in the Profile with Network Backplace_Proximity_Bit section found on page 45. - Bit 10: Clear_Driver_Fault If this bit is set during a Reset Errors Command, (Command Word 0 Bit 10) the Networked Driver will attempt to clear driver errors such as a missing interlock jumper or motor short fault.
+Note that the driver must be disabled (Command Word 1, Bit 15 = 0), when using this command. - Bit 9: Assembled_Move_Type When this bit equals "0", a Blend Move is started when the Run Assembled Move bit, (Command Word 1, Bit 13) makes a 0→1 transition.
 When this bit equals "1", a Dwell Move is started on the transition.
 The direction of a Blend Move is controlled by the Reverse_Blend_Direction bit, (Command Word 1, Bit 4).
+In a Dwell Move, the Dwell Time between segments is programmed in Word 9 of the command data. - Bit 8: Indexed_Command If this bit is set when a move command is issued, the Networked Driver will not run the move immediately, but will instead wait for an inactive-to-active transition on an input configured as a Start Indexer Move input.

+Command Word 1 (continued)

-In a Dwell Move, the Dwell Time between segments is programmed in Word 9 of the command data. - Bit 8: Indexed_Command If this bit is set when a move command is issued, the Networked Driver will not run the move immediately, but will instead wait for an inactive-to-active transition on an input configured as a Start Indexer Move input. - Bit 7: Registration_Move When this bit equals "0", and a Jog Move command is issued, it will run as a standard Jog Move.
-When this bit equals "1" and a Jog Move command is issued, the move will run as a Registration Move. - Bit 6: Enable_Electronic_Gearing Set to "1" to put the Networked Driver in Electronic Gearing mode.
+- Bit 7: Registration_Move When this bit equals "0", and a Jog Move command is issued, it will run as a standard Jog Move.
+When this bit equals "1" and a Jog Move command is issued, the move will run as a Registration Move. - Bit 6: Enable_Electronic_Gearing - Set to "1" to put the Networked Driver in Electronic Gearing mode.
 Set to "0" for normal operation.
 A full description of Electronic Gearing mode starts on page 23. - Bit 5: Save_Assembled_to_Flash Set this bit to save the data of a programmed Assembled Move.
-This bit is only acted upon this way when the Program_Assembled bit (Command Word 0, Bit 11 makes a 1→0 transition as explained in the Assembled Move Programming section of this manual starting on page 35.
-OR
+This bit is only acted upon this way when the Program_Assembled bit (Command Word 0, Bit 11 makes a 1→0 transition as explained in the Assembled Move Programming section of this manual starting on page 37.